cev-api/SeedMapper-CevAPI/README.md

 ### Zoom
 Zoom further out on the SeedMap

+### Memory Handling
+Added a config option ```/sm:config ClearSeedMapCachesOnClose``` to clear tiles, per‑world locations and any other relevant caches.
+When enabled, this prevents FPS dips from garbage collection on large caches after zooming out far and then closing the map.

+### Icon Text
+When hovering over location icons in the SeedMap it will display text telling you what the locations are.

 ### Added Elytra/End Ship Locations
 Can now find Elytra via locating End Ships with the locate command ```/sm:locate feature end_city_ship``` or simply selecting the Elytra icon in the SeedMap